ChavarriaMora/starter-academic/content/authors/admin/_index.md

 title: Elías Chavarría-Mora
 role: PhD Candidate
 avatar_filename: avatar-laspp2019.jpg
-bio: I am a political scientist from Costa Rica.
-I did my undergradute degrees in the University of Costa Rica and am currently pursuing a PhD at the University of Pittsburgh.
-My research concentration are in political behavior and comparative politics with a focus in Latin America.
-My methodological interests are statistical and computational reseatch.
-I have previously written on protest behavior, party competition and ideology.
+bio: Elias Chavarria-Mora is a political science PhD candidate at the University of Pittsburgh, focusing on comparative political behavior with a regional focus on Latin America.
+His dissertation focuses on the use of social media for electoral campaigning by political parties in developing countries, particularly in Central America.
+He has an MA from the University of Pittsburgh and received his undergraduate degree from the University of Costa Rica.
+He has worked at the Programa Estado de la Nación and Centro de Investigación y Estudios Políticos in Costa Rica.
+His prior research has mostly focused on protest politics and party competition and has been published in Latin American, Spanish, and American journals, including a forthcoming article in Latin American Politics and Society.
 interests: null
 social:
   - icon: envelope